raemonx/raemonx/README.md

 # Hi there, I'm Himangshu Shekhar Baruah! 👋

-**Data Analyst | Upcoming Master's Graduate in Applied Computer Science**
+**Data Analyst | Master's Graduate of Applied Computer Science**
 Montreal, Canada | [LinkedIn](https://www.linkedin.com/in/hsbaruah1997) | [Portfolio](https://datascienceportfol.io/raemonx) | [Email](mailto:hsbaruah1997@gmail.com)

 ---

 ## 🔍 About Me
 I am a dedicated Data Analyst with over 3 years of experience in Data Analytics and IT.
-Currently, I am completing my Master's degree in Applied Computer Science from Concordia University.
+Currently, I hold a Master's degree in Applied Computer Science from Concordia University.
 My passion lies in transforming data into actionable insights and driving business decisions.
 I have a strong background in tools like Power BI, SQL, and Microsoft Power Platform, which I use to deliver high-impact analytics solutions.

 ---